What Do Seventh-day Adventists Believe About Unity in Christ?

-The apostle Paul, for instance, already had to deal with false doctrine and division within the church.
+For instance, the apostle Paul already had to deal with false doctrine and division within the church.

 “I marvel that you are turning away so soon from Him who called you in the grace of Christ, to a different gospel, which is not another; but there are some who trouble you and want to pervert the gospel of Christ” (Galatians 1:6-7, NKJV).

-In fact, Paul also warned that one day there would be a great “falling away” in the church.
+In fact, Paul also warned that one day there would be a great “falling away” in the church (2 Thessalonians 2:3).
 This would be a time of apostasy, which implies division and controversy within Christianity.
 And we all can testify there’s been plenty of division.

 By knowing and understanding this struggle of division we all face, we can be more equipped to challenge it and stand united in Christ.

 Adventists believe that unity in Christ is achieved when Christains embrace and celebrate our diversity.
 In the Adventist church alone, there are more than 21 million members, in roughly 213 countries, which makes it an exceedingly diverse church.

 And yet despite the political, ethnic, economic, and national differences in the Adventist church, it is a unified structure.

 This church demonstrates a unity that has made it possible to minister to the needs of a fallen, hurting, and broken world by creating an incredible number of churches, schools, hospitals, medical clinics, publishing houses, and other institutions all over the world.